tgmeow/mandel-canvas/unikernel-mandel/README.md

-### Mandelbrot unikernal service
+# Mandelbrot unikernal service

+This service listens on port 80 TCP for a MandelRequest and responds with a MandelResponse.

-This service is to test our build of the protobuf runtime library, therefore it can only be built if [IncludeOS](https://github.com/includeos/includeos) was installed with the `libprotobuf` option set to `ON`.
+It also uses the protobuf runtime library, therefore it can only be built if [IncludeOS](https://github.com/includeos/includeos) was installed with the `libprotobuf` option set to `ON`.

 __Add the bincrafters remote__